 Ms Nyanit Koang – Cove Class Teacher

-Ms. Nyanit Koang is the Year 2 teacher for Cliff Class.
+Ms. Nyanit Koang is the Year 2 teacher for Cove Class.
 She has graduated from the Institute of Education, specialising in Early Years and KS1.
 She has experience working in specialist schools as well as inner city schools in London and New York, working with children with special educational needs and behavioural needs.
 Nyanit believes ‘every child is special and with the right working environment and care, can flourish into becoming the best person they can be.’

-Miss Tracy Green – Cliff Class Teaching Assistant
+Miss Tracy Green – Cove Class Teaching Assistant